KobAmoah/Portfolio-Construction-and-Analytics/README.md

    - Portfolio weighting
    - Portfolio performance evaluation

- The baseline idea is to explore the idea of 'Diversification' where it is explored how different weighting schemes of a portfolio's constituents affect the overall portfolio performance.
+ The baseline idea is to explore the idea of 'Diversification' as it relates to how different weighting schemes of a portfolio's constituents affect the overall portfolio performance.
 The weighting schemes explored are
    - Equal Weight
    - Markowitz
    - Black-Litterman